gaehlerm/SoftwareEngineering/README.md

     lion.feed()
 ```

 Is the lion now eating grass or meat?
-Of course it's eating meat.
-But using overridden functions in the base class can quickly become confusing.
-This is the simplest version of the Yo-yo problem [https://en.wikipedia.org/wiki/Yo-yo_problem] where the programmer has switch between reading code of the base class and the derived class in order to understand the code.
+Of course, it's eating meat.
+Using overridden functions in the base class can quickly become confusing.
+This is the simplest version of the Yo-yo problem, [https://en.wikipedia.org/wiki/Yo-yo_problem] where the programmer has to switch between reading the code of the base class and the derived class in order to understand the code.
 The derived class not only depends on the base class, it's also the other way around.
-We break the encapsulation of the base class and introduce a mutual dependency.
-This is so confusing, it is dreadful.
-Please don't write such code.
+By breaking the encapsulation of the base class, we introduce a mutual dependency.
+This is so confusing; it is dreadful.
+Please refrain from writing such code.

-Of course, this can be avoided using the final keyword in some programming languages.
-But it is just another example, why in my opinion inheritance should be avoided.
-As I said, in my opinion there is just too much that can go wrong with inheritance.
+Of course, this can be avoided by using the final keyword in some programming languages.
+But it is just another example of why, in my opinion, inheritance should be avoided.
+As I mentioned, in my opinion, there is simply too much that can go wrong with inheritance.
 Inheritance should only be possible if it is explicitly allowed.

 In inheritance, the derived class inherits all the functions defined in the base class.
 This might be more than what is actually required.
-The interface of the derived class is bigger than it has to be.
-This is bad as it violates the Interface Segregation Principle, [chapter SOLID principles].
+The interface of the derived class is larger than necessary.
+This violates the Interface Segregation Principle [chapter SOLID Principles].
 Having to write tests for unused functions in the interface is only the most obvious problem.

 ## Advantages of Inheritance

-There are quite few advantages and none of them justify using implementation inheritance.
-The only one I can think of is code reuse.
-But it is not worth the drawbacks that come along, as mentioned further above.
+There are quite little advantages, but none of them justify using implementation inheritance.
+The only concept I can think of is code reuse.
+But it is not worth the drawbacks that come along, as mentioned above.

-The only real use case of inheritance is in my opinion the definition of interfaces.
+The only real use case of inheritance, in my opinion, is the definition of interfaces.

 ## Inheritance and Composition

 [https://www.studysmarter.co.uk/explanations/computer-science/computer-programming/inheritance-in-oops/]

-To finish this chapter, let me briefly make an example to show you the differences between inheritance and composition.
+To conclude this chapter, let me provide a brief example to illustrate the distinctions between inheritance and composition.
 In the class `Lion`, the `lion` can directly access the `food` object from the base class.

 ```py
 class Animal():